Selected statistic data

 List of short articles

 “Australian history started with Captain Cook,” is what a lot of people, even today, tell me when asked what they learned at school.
-Secondary history books, published this year, sometimes brush over Indigenous history in twelve pages only.
+Secondary history books, published just a few years back, sometimes brush over Indigenous history in twelve pages only.

 Until we get it right with the teaching of Aboriginal history, then I don't think that we can pretend to be Australians together.—Dr Jackie Huggins, Indigenous educator, author and activist